Part of Archanis Station: S2E4. Contagion Unleashed (The Devil to Pay) and Bravo Fleet: The Devil to Pay

 “Doctor, how long does it take before it presents itself?”
 Captain Drake asked.

-“In all recorded cases, the symptoms start to show within forty eight hours, and that’s when it becomes detectable too,” Commander Henderson replied.
+“In all recorded cases, the symptoms start to show within seventy two hours, and that’s when it becomes detectable too,” Commander Henderson replied.
 “It is contagious shortly before that point, spreading through aerosols and other bodily fluids before the host knows something is wrong.”
 Simply being in close proximity was enough to doom you to death.
 “Its virulence is the only advantage we have, in that it works so fast that it will kill itself off if it can’t find a place to spread before it kills off all its hosts.”
 It was a sick way to look at it, but if they implemented a complete quarantine, and everyone eventually succumbed to the virus, it would die with them.
 Presumably, that was what happened during the War, and with the War then coming to an end, it was never reintroduced into another population to continue its work.

 “Where could this have come from?”
 Captain Drake asked, her analytical mind already thinking through the security implications.
 “There are very few systems and starbases within three days’ journey, and if it’s as virulent as you say it is, it wouldn’t exactly travel much longer without someone becoming aware.
 Is it possible it was introduced here?”